SENECA HIGH SCHOOL AIR FORCE JROTC COURSE SYLLABUS

 Leadership Education Units 3-4

-Leadership Education II – Communication, Awareness and Leadership (LE200)
+Leadership Education – Communication, Awareness and Leadership (LE200)

 Overview: Each Military Science course is divided into three separate but equivalent sections of study; Aviation Science, Leadership Education, and Health and Wellness.
 Each school week is divided into 3 parts; 2 days of aviation science, 2 days of leadership education, and 1 day of health and wellness usually designated as “PT” or physical training.
 Cadets are required to participate in the classroom presentations, briefings and exercises, and in physical training.
 Leadership Education is sub-divided into smaller sections of learning which includes team-building exercises and Air Force drill requirements.
 Health and Wellness is broken down into various aspects of physical fitness from team activities to exercises in preparation for the Presidential Physical Fitness Exam.
 All cadets are required and expected to wear the PT uniform and participate in the scheduled PT activities each week.

-Science: This is a customized course about the world’s cultures.
+Science: This is a customized course about the science of flight.
 The course is specifically created for the US Army, Marine Corps, Navy, and Air Force Junior ROTC programs.
-It introduces students to the world’s cultures through the study of world affairs, regional studies, and cultural awareness.
-The course delves into history, geography, religions, languages, culture, political systems, economics, social issues, environmental concerns, and human rights.
-It looks at major events and significant figures that have shaped each region.
+It introduces students to the marvels of flight and how aircraft are designed to take flight and overcome natural weather and land obstacles.
 Throughout the course, there are readings, video segments, hands-on activities, other optional activities, technology enrichment, and assessments to guide in the reinforcement of the materials.

 Leadership: Leadership Education 200 stresses communications skills and cadet corps activities.
 Much information is provided on communicating effectively, understanding groups and teams, preparing for leadership, solving conflicts and problems, and personal development.
 Written reports and speeches compliment the academic materials.
 Cadet corps activities include holding positions of greater responsibility in the planning and execution of corps projects.
 Cadets are required to continue their study and performance of the 30 basic Air Force Drill commands throughout the school year.
 A safe and open space is provided to allow the cadets proper space to practice drill commands and procedures.
 Cadets will maintain a high standard of dress and personal appearance, attitude, discipline, and respect.
 Cadets will be familiar with Air Force customs and courtesies and drill procedures.